 - The Mental Capacity Act and, on occasions, the Mental Health Act may have to be considered in the early stages of the syndrome.

-Address the problem of alcohol abuse and diet.
+Management depends on the underlying cause.
+In most cases, the aetiological factor is alcohol misuse, aggravated by poor diet.
+These need to be addressed.
 Treat as a medical emergency if symptoms are acute.
 Patients presenting with altered mental state or pre-coma may need oxygen and intravenous rehydration.
 Comatose patients may require intubation to maintain airway patency.

 - Thiamine orally (IM or IV may be used in secondary care) plus vitamin B complex or multivitamins, which should be given indefinitely.
 Treatment with thiamine is often started under specialist care, although when deficiency is suspected, it should be started in primary care.